Conserving mass, momentum, and energy for the Benjamin-Bona-Mahony, Korteweg-de Vries, and nonlinear Schr\"odinger equations: Introduction

 There are many methods conserving two invariants at the fully discrete level.
 For the NLS equation, some mass- and energy-conserving methods are studied in \cite{delfour1981finite,sanz1984methods,akrivis1991fully,henning2017crank,besse2004relaxation,besse2021energy,cui2021mass,bai2024high,biswas2024accurate,ranocha2025high}; methods conserving the mass and the Hamiltonian structure are analyzed in \cite{cano2006conserved}.
 SBP operators can be combined with relaxation to conserve mass and either momentum or energy for the BBM and KdV equations \cite{ranocha2021broad,linders2023resolving,ranocha2020relaxationHamiltonian} and their hyperbolic approximations \cite{bleecke2025asymptotic,biswas2025traveling}.
 The SAV method can be used to conserve mass, momentum, and a modified energy for generalized KdV equations \cite{yang2022arbitrarily}.

-Fourier Galerkin space discretization has recently been combined with a symplectic RK time discretization to achieve fully-discrete conservation of the linear and quadratic invariants \cite{dougalis2022high}.
-Andrews and Farrel \cite{andrews2025conservative} have developed fully implicit time integration methods able to conserve multiple invariants (up to quadrature and solver tolerances), and applied the procedure to conserve the energy of the BBM equation.
+Fourier Galerkin space discretization has recently been combined with a symplectic Runge-Kutta time discretization to achieve fully-discrete conservation of the linear and quadratic invariants \cite{dougalis2022high}.
+Andrews and Farrell \cite{andrews2025conservative} have developed fully implicit time integration methods able to conserve multiple invariants (up to quadrature and solver tolerances), and applied the procedure to conserve the energy of the BBM equation.

 There are also techniques that directly develop a conservative space-time discretization; these include Grant's method \cite{grant2015bespoke,frasca2021numerical}, the discrete variational derivative method \cite{furihata2010discrete}, and the discrete multiplier method \cite{wan2016multiplier,schulz2025minimal}.
-In principle these approaches could be applied to conserve an arbitrary number of invariants, but in practice conserving more than two leads to major difficulties, and has not been demonstrated.
+In principle these approaches could be applied to conserve an arbitrary number of invariants\footnote{Such extensions may involve techniques proposed for discrete gradients in \cite{dahlby2011preserving}.}, but in practice conserving more than two leads to major difficulties, and has not been demonstrated.